Sonasanthavadhanams/study-of-basic-gates/README.md

 **Result:**

-Studied and verified the truth table of logic gates in Quartus II using Verilog programming successfully.
+Thus the truth table of basic logic gates are studied and verified in Quartus II using Verilog programming successfully.